Guide to Seawatch Data

 (Harry’s comments) The spreadsheet has had babies as there are now six sheets.
 The first just deals with this survey.
 The second lists all the species I have seen together with the highest daily count for each.
 The third is just for me it lists from January 1st the additions to the list.
 The fourth is important as it now details the 76 counts that I carried out at Canaveral National Sea Shore in the 1990’s (in the second spreadsheet I compare the highest counts from both sites).
 I am rooting for the left hand columns!
 The fifth is a notes box to detail things numbers cannot describe.
 The sixth sheet gives sightings for species seen five or less days.

-Two annual reports for this location have been compelled, complete with text and illustrations.
+Three annual reports for this location have been compiled, complete with text and illustrations.

 The spreadsheet is 6 sheets deep.